jgm/pandoc/CONTRIBUTING.md

   * Write or improve documentation.
 If you ran into a problem which took more time to figure out than expected, please consider to save other users from the same experience.
-People writing the documentation tend to lack an outside few, so please help provide one.
+People writing the documentation tend to lack an outside view, so please help provide one.
 Good documentation is both difficult and extremely important.